Wenfeng-GAO/Wenfeng-GAO.github.io/_posts/2016-06-13-kubernetes-on-coreos.markdown

 		sudo journalctl -ex

-These commands will help you find what's going wrong, and in most case, you just need to be **patient**, because downloading takes time specially the first time you deploy.
+These commands will help you find what's going wrong, and in most cases, you just need to be **patient**, because downloading takes time specially the first time you deploy.